Why We Are Seattle’s Best Choice for Foot Orthotics and How to Find the Best Orthotics in Your Region

 - Do you have specialized training in orthotic therapy?

-- Does the doctor take the scan or cast of the foot themselves? (never go to a facility where an assistant takes the scan or cast of the foot)
+- Does the doctor take the scan or cast of the foot themselves?
+The position the foot is in when the image of foot is taken is a critical component of prescribing effective foot orthotics.
+We recommend never going to a facility where anyone but the doctor takes the scan or cast of the foot.